You want your copy to convert.

 (In fact, it’s worth 500 billion, but whatever.)

 You’ve hit a brick wall in your efforts to design your copy.
-You promote it like crazy to get traffic with a hope to boost your conversions.
+You promote it like crazy to get traffic with the hope to boost your conversions.

 You do everything right.